sgauthamr2001/EE2003-Computer-Organisation/a3/README.md

 ## Given

-The eventual goal of the single cycle CPU is to implement all instructions (except `FENCE`, `ECALL` and `EBREAK`) in the RV32I instruction set (pg.
-130 of riscv-spec.pdf uploaded on Moodle).
+The eventual goal of the single cycle CPU is to implement all instructions (except `FENCE`, `ECALL` and `EBREAK`) in the RV32I instruction set.
 For this, we will assume a simplified memory model, where data and instruction memory can be read in a single cycle (provide the address, and the memory responds with data in the same cycle), while allowing write at the next edge of the clock.
 You are already provided with memory modules that behave as required, along with the following:

 - Test bench with test cases having Load/Store along with ALU operations
     - Test bench will feed one input instruction per clock cycle